ImeneKHEpABD/FooBarQix1/README.md

 * 303   => FooFoo*Foo
 * 105   => FooBarQix*Bar
 * 10101 => FooQix**

 # Project type
 The given solution is a .Net toolkit that allows any other user to build his own application to evaluate the FooBarQix rules for a given string input.

 # Installing
 In order to successfully compile the project solution, you will require to do the following:
    - Install Visual studio 2017 or later
    - Install the nugget packages NUnit.3.11.0,NUnit3TestAdapter.3.11.2 and NLog.4.5.6

 # Running the tests
 The unit tests were implemented in the FooBarQixToolkit.Tests project.
-All the test cases methods names are described enough to be explained to a normal user.
+The comprehensive testing was applied and all the test cases methods names are described enough to be clear to a normal user.